Antimicrobial resistance and CRP

 Antimicrobial resistance is a global health threat

-Approximately 80-90% of all antibiotics used in healthcare are prescribed in primary care3, where respiratory infections are the most common reason for the healthcare visit4,5.
-Majority of antibiotics are used for the treatment of respiratory infections, although approximately 90% of respiratory infections are caused by viruses or are self-limiting5.
+Approximately 80-90% of all antibiotics used in healthcare are prescribed in primary care4, where respiratory infections are the most common reason for the healthcare visit5,6.
+Majority of antibiotics are used for the treatment of respiratory infections, although approximately 90% of respiratory infections are caused by viruses or are self-limiting6.
 Treatment of viral and self-limiting infections with antibiotics does not provide any clinical benefit for the patients but promotes antibiotic resistance.

-The main factor that has driven the development of AMR is incorrect antibiotic use.
-It is estimated that 50% of prescribed antibiotics are unnecessary or incorrectly prescribed6.
-Even nowadays, it is common that antibiotics are prescribed without diagnostic confirmation about bacterial infection only examining patient symptoms.
-Wide spectrum antibiotics are often used as the first line choice although they should be used only when necessary.
-Rapid point of care CRP testing can successfully guide antibiotic prescribing and improve the management of respiratory infections.
+The main factor that has driven the development of AMR is the overuse of antibiotics.
+It is estimated that 50% of antibiotics prescribed in primary care are unnecessary or incorrectly prescribed7.
+Even nowadays, antibiotic treatment decisions may be based only on examining patient symptoms without diagnostic confirmation about bacterial infection.
+Fast quantitative C-reactive protein (CRP) point of care (POC) testing can successfully guide antibiotic prescribing and improve the management of respiratory infections.

-Diagnostic uncertainty and misconceptions about antibiotics are key factors that drive the overuse of antibiotics
+Diagnostic uncertainty and misconceptions about antibiotics are the main causes for antibiotic overuse

-In healthcare, proper use of antibiotics is key in fighting against AMR.
-Proper use is not only reducing prescribing but also providing antibiotics to the patients who benefit from the treatment.
-Fast and accurate diagnostics play an important role in decreasing antibiotic overuse2,9.
-C-reactive protein (CRP) point of care (POC) testing before prescribing has several advantages that aid in tackling AMR:
+In healthcare, optimization of antibiotic use is a key in fighting against AMR.
+Antibiotics should be used not only less, but also provided to the patients who benefit from the treatment.
+Fast and accurate CRP POC testing plays an important role in guiding correct use of antibiotics10.
+CRP point of care (POC) testing before prescribing has several advantages that aid in tackling AMR:

 - Tests are accurate, affordable, and easy-to-use with a small sample volume

-- Fast results are immediately available during the patient visit, decrease the diagnostic uncertainty and aid in treatment decision making whether antibiotics are needed or not
+- Fast and immediately available results during the patient visit, increase the diagnostic confidence and aid in treatment decision making whether antibiotics are needed or not

-- Decrease significantly unnecessary antibiotic consumption in respiratory tract infections without compromising patient’s health10-12
+- Decreases unnecessary antibiotic consumption significantly in respiratory tract infections without compromising patient’s health11-13

 - CRP results can be used as a tool when communicating to the patient why antibiotics are not needed.
-Effective communication will increase also patient satisfaction13.
+Effective communication will increase also patient satisfaction14

 - O’Neill J. Review on Antimicrobial Resistance.
 Antimicrobial Resistance: Tackling a Crisis for the Health and Wealth of Nations, 2016.